-Setting configUSE APPLICATION TASK TAG to 1 will include both the vTaskSetApplicationTaskTag() and xTaskCallApplicationTaskHook() API functions in the build.
-0 will Setting configUSE APPLICATION TASK TAG exclude both the vTaskSetApplicationTaskTag() and the xTaskCallApplicationTaskHook() API functions from the build.
+configUSE APPLICATION TASK TAG Setting to 1 will include both the vTaskSetApplicationTaskTag() and xTaskCallApplicationTaskHook() API functions in the build. configUSE APPLICATION TASK TAG 0 Settina to will exclude both the vTaskSetApplicationTaskTag() and the xTaskCallApplicationTaskHook() API functions from the build.

 configUSE_CO_ROUTINES